SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 		- Segmentation
 			- Cons
 				- High fragmentation
-				- Replaces the current block with a smaller block...
+				- Replaces the current block with an equal or smaller block from swap
 				- the process wont use all the memory allocated for it. internal fragmentation too.
 		- Pagination
 			- Pros